 That sequence of emotions, meticulously analyzed, provides remarkably accurate information regarding the health and long-term prognosis for the marriage.
 In fact, if Gottman analyzed an hour of discussion between a husband and wife, he could predict with 95 percent accuracy whether they would still be married 15 years later.

 How?
-Essentially, his staff measures the amount of positive and negative emotion in a couple’s interaction. “[O]ne of Gottman’s findings is that for a marriage to survive, the ratio of positive to negative emotion in a given encounter has to be at least five to one,” wrote Malcolm Gladwell in his book Blink (emphasis mine throughout).
+Essentially, his staff measures the amount of positive and negative emotion in a couple’s interaction. “[O]ne of Gottman’s findings is that for a marriage to survive, the ratio of positive to negative emotion in a given encounter has to be at least five to one,” wrote Malcolm Gladwell in his book Blink (emphasis added throughout).
 Yes—a healthy marriage needs at least five times more positive feelings than negative.

 God knows marriage.
 He created it.
 He knows how it must work; and He keeps it simple for us.
 In a single biblical verse, God spells out exactly the basis for a healthy marital relationship: A husband must love his wife; a wife must reverence her husband (Ephesians 5:33).